Dealing With Today's Teen Issues

-Ask your child to tell you about anything that bothers him or her, such as bullyingor a concern about a friend's actions.
-And have ongoing talks about your child's everyday activities.
+You can help your teen make good choices by understanding teen issues.
+Ask your teen to tell you about anything that bothers him or her, such as bullying or a concern about a friend's actions.
+And have ongoing talks about your teen's everyday activities.

-- Remember to listen, listen, listen.
-The best way to find out the issues your child faces is to keep discussion open and listen to what he or she talks about.
-Avoid the 2 Ps-patronizing and preaching.
+- Remember to listen.
+The best way to find out the issues your teen faces is to keep discussion open and listen to what he or she talks about.

 - Support his or her interests.
 Ask questions about which subjects and activities excite him or her, and try to expand on them.
-For example, if your daughter loves to draw, consider visiting a museum to expose her to other art forms.
+Work with your teen to find new interests.

-- Don't let your child use chat rooms.
-Your child may not realize he or she is communicating with a predatory adult.
+- Tell your teen not to meet with an online contact.
+Your teen may not realize he or she may be communicating with a sex offender.